railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

 OpenERP provides the following features for efficient payroll management process:-

 - Salary rule: are used to compute data like allowances, deductions, net, taxes, contribution registers, etc.
-- Define salary rules by using the expression.
+- You can define salary rules by using the expression.
 - Salary structure: Define a set of rules usually applied to a category of employees.
 - Salary calculation after considering all the allowances, deductions and incentives (if any) etc.,
 - Contribution registers: A register containing to whom the company or the employee have to pay taxes.